Peacocks Dream, 2018

 Over the last forty years, I have been building a body of video and video installation artworks exploring immigration, migration, nation and culture with digs into archival documents, using a mix of fiction, fantasy and documentary with visual and audio collage techniques.
 Within this video work, I am using the iconic sounds and images of the peacocks to call forth a space both present and past, far away and close.

-Excerpt above from Peacocks Dream 1
+Image from Peacocks Dream catalogue

 Credits: